alex-sc/cloud-kms-code-signing/README.md

 - Easy to integrate with SignTool
 - Additional cost (~250$/year)
-- Even costs on high volume (1000 signatures includes, more signatures at extra cost ???$)
+- Even more costs on high volume (1000 signatures included, more signatures at extra cost ???$)

 ### (USB) Tokens
 Out of scope.
 Use if it works for you